sanyaade-teachings/cloud-connection/README.md

 ## Getting the Players Name

 To get the signed-in players name from the client by use the `GetUserDisplayName` method.
 This method will only return a valid value if the player data has been successfully retrieved from the on-line services.
-The player data is requested by the client as soon as sign-in has finished successfully.
-However, the player data may not arrive instantly (See the Callbacks section).
+The player data is requested automatically by the plugin as soon as sign-in has finished successfully.
+However, the player data may not arrive in a timely manner (See the Callbacks section).

 ### C++